11 National Monuments to See Before You Die

 Traveling with kiddos?
 The Mystery at Fort Sumter is a children’s book that presents the history of this important spot in a very approachable way.

 Like many Civil War sites, you may want to time your visit with a reenactment event.
 Reenactments bring sizable crowds, but they also really enhance the historical experience, bringing the past to life.
-This is an Island fort, so you won’t be able to park on site and will need to find local accommodations and take a ferry to the monument.

 10 Must-See National Monuments|Outdoorsy RV Marketplace